What are the responsibilities and job description for the Recreation Center Coordinator position at Frederick County Government?

 NOTE: Employees who work between the hours of 4:00 p.m. – 6:30 a.m. may be eligible for an additional shift differential pay.
 Details regarding eligibility for shift differential pay will be shared at the time of interview.

 This position performs duties related to the coordination of recreation facilities and the development of program opportunities for a targeted park-school community.
 This position is responsible for the appearance, maintenance, safety and efficient operation of assigned park/school facilities.
+The recreation coordinator serves as a liaison for third party and community organizations for the purpose of space reservation and facility coordination.
 The duties of this position include: facilitating safe and efficient operation of a variety of recreation programs and services; creation and development of recreational programs; actively leading groups of students in recreation classes; coordination with user groups, contractors, part-time staff and volunteers, maintenance of records and reports; inventory and upkeep of materials and equipment.
-This position serves as the department’s liaison to school personnel and the school community.
 Supervision is given to part-time recreational staff.
 Supervision is received from the Recreation Specialist.

 NOTE: The upper pay range reflects possible wage rates for internal County transfers and promotions, which are calculated per County policy.
 For external hires, offers are made at the base wage rate.